 After two intense days of walking, I certainly didn’t mind having some time to relax and enjoy this charming little town at a milder pace.
 The third day of our trip started with a yoga session in the backyard of our lodging (Hostal Garden by Refugio del Rio) then we explored the town.
 The entirety of Boquete can be beautifully discovered on foot, a brisk pastime I enjoyed thoroughly.
 Most of all, I couldn’t wait to try the famed strawberries of Boquete.
 I was expecting bells and whistles or some sort of special secret recipe for serving them, but it would appear that the motto is to keep things on the simpler side.
 The berries are plainly cut into slices and then topped with whipped cream, condensed milk or yoghurt – or all of the above.
 In all honesty, they were divine and deliciously fresh all on their own.
 So delicate, so good.
 I couldn’t help but go for a second helping the next day before heading back to Panama City.

 This article was written by Sandrine Champagne, a Belgian entrepreneur currently living in Panama City, Panama.
 Follow her adventures on the appropriately-named BeYoa (Be your own adventure) and on Instagram.
-Club Elsewhere brings you compelling stories for and by the world.
-Contribute an article of your own by sending a message to the editor.
+Club Elsewhere is a portal for adventures in life design.
+Work with us here.